 In an interview with Adrienne Garnett in Art of the Times, Knapp, when asked about Seven Muses said, “I want people to see and feel the energy that is emanating from the center of it.
 I want people to see the subtleties, not just the bright colors that are associated with my work.
 A lot of time is dedicated to making this about discovering extraordinary possibilities with light.”

-Stephen Knapp has gained an international reputation for large-scale works of art placed in public, corporate and private collections, created in media as diverse as kiln-formed, dichroic and cast glass, metal, stone, mosaic, ceramic and light.
+During his lifetime (1947-2017), Stephen Knapp gained an international reputation for large-scale works of art placed in public, corporate and private collections, created in media as diverse as kiln-formed, dichroic and cast glass, metal, stone, mosaic, ceramic and light.
 His art testifies to a strong direction in contemporary work – an artistic response to technical advancements that encourage new forms.
-Knapp frequently writes and lectures on architectural art glass, the collaborative process and the integration of art and architecture.
-Throughout Stephen Knapp’s career there have been constants – a passion for his art, a curiosity for the new, a continuing research into materials and a commitment to the techniques and processes involved in executing his ideas.
+Knapp frequently wrote and lectured on architectural art glass, the collaborative process and the integration of art and architecture.
+Throughout Stephen Knapp’s career there were constants – a passion for his art, a curiosity for the new, a continuing research into materials and a commitment to the techniques and processes involved in executing his ideas.
 Knapp's work has appeared in many international publications including Art and Antiques, Architectural Record, ARTnews, Ceramics Monthly, Honoho Geijutsu, Identity, Interior Design, Interiors, Nikkei Architecture, Progressive Architecture and The New York Times.
 For more information on Stephen and his body of work, visit www.stephenknapp.com and www.lightpaintings.com.